-Concomitant use with opioids
+Concomitant use with opioids and other CNS depressants

-Patients who require concomitant treatment with opioids should be carefully observed for signs of central nervous system (CNS) depression, such as somnolence, sedation and respiratory depression.
+Patients who require concomitant treatment with central nervous system (CNS) depressants, including opioids should be carefully observed for signs of central nervous system (CNS) depression, such as somnolence, sedation and respiratory depression.
 Patients who use gabapentin and morphine concomitantly may experience increases in gabapentin concentrations.
-The dose of gabapentin or opioids should be reduced appropriately (see section 4.5).
+The dose of gabapentin, or concomitant treatment with CNS depressants including opioids should be reduced appropriately (see section 4.5).